Yardikak/KasirIn/README.md

 # KasirIn
-Website Application for managing everything on restaurant, which  in payment, inventory, reservation, etc.
+Website Application for managing everything on restaurant, which  in payment, inventory, reservation, order, etc.

 # Technologies